Some parts of this page may be machine-translated.

 Guideline Sample

-Please feel free to contact us for more information.
+Please feel free to contact us.

 Related Services

-Post-Edit Support Tool MTrans Post-Edit Booster
+Post-Editing Support Tool MTrans Post-Edit Booster

-Machine Translation Seminar Scheduled
+Scheduled Machine Translation Seminar

 Related Articles

-[Knowledge] International Standards for Post-editing (ISO 18587)
+[Know-How] International standards for post-editing (ISO 18587)

 Category